RansadiDeAlwis/Smart-MediBox/README.md

-# 🧠 Smart MediBox
+#  Smart MediBox

-## 📌 Introduction
+## Introduction

 **Smart MediBox** is an intelligent pharmaceutical storage solution developed using ESP32 and embedded systems technologies.
 This project was completed in **two phases**:

-- **Phase 1**: Programming Assignment 1 – focused on building a basic medicine reminder system with alarm and environmental monitoring features.
+- **Phase 1**: focused on building a basic medicine reminder system with alarm and environmental monitoring features.
-- **Phase 2**: Programming Assignment 2 – extended the project by integrating dynamic light control, servo motor adjustment, and real-time dashboard visualization via Node-RED.
+- **Phase 2**: extended the project by integrating dynamic light control, servo motor adjustment, and real-time dashboard visualization via Node-RED.

 ---

-## 🧭 System Overview
+## System Overview

 The MediBox combines hardware and software to support: